rocamocha/defold-annie/readme.md

 end
 ```

-Sometimes, you may want to link timers to your animation so that they can be cancelled when the animation is finished.
-Annie provides a place to store timer handles and a method to cancel them through the Annie instance, which could make it easier to manage and keep track of depending on your use case:
+Sometimes, you may want to link timers to your animation to cancel when the animation is finished.
+Annie provides a place to store timer handles and a method to cancel them through the instance, which could make it easier to manage and keep track of depending on your use case:
 ```lua
 local my_timer = timer.delay(1, false, function() print('I\'m a linked timer!') end)
 self.annie.add_linked_timer(my_timer)